 St Modwen Properties plc – New-build Mease Spencer Academy

-J Tomlinson was appointed by St. Modwen to manage the design and build of Mease Spencer Academy - a new, single-storey primary school in Hilton, Derbyshire.
+J Tomlinson worked with St. Modwen to manage the design and build of Mease Spencer Academy - a new, single-storey primary school in Hilton, Derbyshire.

 Design and build an education facility for 210 pupils aged between five and eleven, feature state-of-the-art facilities including a sports hall, library, football pitch and a multi-use games area.